Last updated July 2026

 Bridge Climb and Bungy Jump

-The Auckland Bridge Bungy is a 40-metre drop from a purpose-built pod attached to one of the clip-on structures — you fall toward the water surface before the cord catches you.
-Both activities run year-round subject to weather and must be booked in advance through the AJ Hackett website.
+The Auckland Bridge Bungy offers a 40-metre drop from a pod on one of the clip-on structures.
+Both activities operate year-round subject to weather conditions and require advance booking through the AJ Hackett website.

 Viewing the Bridge

-If you want to see the bridge from the outside rather than climb it, there are several good vantage points.
-The Westhaven Marina foreshore gives a close-up view of the southern approach and the clip-on structures.
-Stokes Point Reserve on the Birkenhead side offers a clear angle of the full arch from the north.
-The Devonport and Birkenhead ferries pass directly under the bridge, giving you a proper sense of its scale from the water — a worthwhile experience even if you’re not climbing.
+Several accessible vantage points provide clear views without climbing.
+The Westhaven Marina foreshore offers close views of the southern approach and clip-on structures.
+Stokes Point Reserve on the Birkenhead side gives a full perspective of the arch from the north.
+Devonport and Birkenhead ferries pass directly beneath the bridge, providing a sense of its scale from the water.

 Where to Learn More